Kotozakura Masakatsu II: Early life

 As a student, he decided to enter Saitama Sakae High School (well-known for its sumo club) where he also trained with future professional wrestlers Ōhō and Gōnoyama, both his juniors.
 In 2013, Kamatani participated to the Hakuhō Cup and came third in the junior high school individual competition.
 Initially, he thought about joining professional sumo after graduating from junior high school, but as he did not have the confidence to do so, he postponed his decision to become a professional wrestler until his graduation from senior high school.
 Despite his podium at the Hakuhō Cup, it was noted that Kamatani struggled to gain momentum during his student years, achieving little success at first.
 In his third year, he was named captain of the sumo club and won both the team competition at the National High School Comprehensive Athletics Sumo Tournament and the World Junior Sumo Championship heavyweight competition, held that year in Osaka.

-After graduating from senior high school, he decided to become a professional sumo wrestler and logically joined the Sadogatake stable, where his mother and father announced that he would now be treated like any other wrestler, and Ōzeki Kotoshōgiku announced that he would receive no special treatment.
+After graduating from senior high school, he decided to become a professional sumo wrestler and logically joined the Sadogatake stable, where his mother and father announced that he would now be treated like any other wrestler, and Kotoshōgiku announced that he would receive no special treatment.